1898 Georgia hurricane: Impact

 On October 1, a day before the hurricane moved ashore, the U.S. Weather Bureau issued northeast storm signals from Key West, Florida, to Norfolk, Virginia.
 Similar warnings were issued in the hours preceding the hurricane moving ashore.
 The advisories were credited with saving dozens of lives and millions of dollars in shipping cargo, due to advance warning for boats to remain ashore.

 Before the hurricane made landfall in Georgia, it produced strong winds in northeastern Florida, reaching Category 2 strength on the Saffir-Simpson scale.
 The worst effects from the storm were confined to a very small portion of extreme northeastern Florida.
 At Fernandina Beach, the storm surge was estimated at 12 ft, causing extensive flooding in the city.
 The October 1898 Monthly Weather Review described Fernandina as "nearly destroyed", and most anchored boats were sunk or washed inland into the marshes.
 Damage along the coastline reached as far south as Mayport.
 The hurricane was small, and despite passing 50 mi northeast of Jacksonville, produced only 60 mph winds in the city.
 However, for the first time in the history of the city, all communications were cut between Jacksonville and cities further north, such as New York.
 Damage throughout the state was estimated at $500,000 (1898 USD).

 The hurricane made landfall on Cumberland Island with winds estimated at 135 mph.
 It produced record storm surges across the coastline, including a 16 ft report in Brunswick.
 There, damage was heaviest, and most buildings were flooded.
 Similar impact was reported in Darien, where 32 people were killed.
 One coastal location reported the hurricane as causing the worst flooding since 1812.
+Flooding and extensive damage occurred on Sapelo Island, including the destruction of First African Baptist Church and Behavior Cemetery.
 Further north, all of Hutchinson Island in the Savannah River was covered with up to 8 ft of water.
 The storm surge flooding entered warehouses and storage areas all along the coast, leaving many small ships wrecked or sunk.
 Heavy damage also occurred to coastal wharves and houses.
 According to the Savannah Weather Bureau office, about 5,000 barrels of rosin were dispersed, and 60,000 bushels of rice were wrecked.
 Winds in the city reached 60 mph, and the flooding severely damaged the railway to nearby Tybee Island.
 Along the Blackbeard Island National Wildlife Refuge, the hurricane destroyed a hospital that helped people afflicted with yellow fever.
 A total of 179 people were killed along the Georgia coast, and damage totaled around $1 million (1898 USD).
 In South Carolina, the hurricane produced gusty winds and storm surge flooding.
 Some slight damage occurred at Port Royal, and in the southern portion of the state, the high tides left damage to rice and cotton crops.
 The Charleston Weather Bureau reported that "a number of persons were drowned along the South Carolina coast".
 Heavy rainfall was reported across northeast Florida, Georgia, and the western Carolinas.
 The highest amount recorded was 12.5 in at Highlands, North Carolina.